 The prize may be awarded to any member of the scientific community who meets the general guideline of the prize description.
 The prize is intended to recognize specific recent work.

 The SIAM Prize Program is now accepting nominations for the George Pólya Prize for Mathematical Exposition.
-The nomination deadline is October 15, 2018.
+The nomination deadline has been extended to December 1, 2018.

 ~*Submit a Nomination*~